Adimate132/Playlist-Generator/README.md

 ﻿# Welcome to Moodify!
 Feeling under the weather today?
 Is your day too good to be true?
-Did get a message from that special person today? with **Moodify** you can generate a playlist that matches your energy.
+Did you get a message from that special person today? with **Moodify** you can generate a playlist that matches your energy.
 You pick your desired topics and we'll take care of the rest.

 **Moodify** is a free **AI powered** playlist generator service.